Djylian N'Guessan

-Djylian N'Guessan (born 30 August 2008) is a French professional footballer who plays as a winger for club Saint-Étienne.
+Djylian N'Guessan (born 30 August 2008) is a French professional footballer who plays as a forward or winger for club Brest, on loan from club Saint-Étienne.

 Club career

 A product of the AS Saint-Étienne academy, he played for their U17 side during the 2022–23 season at the age of 14.
 He signed his first professional contract with Saint-Etienne in November 2024.
 He made his professional debut at the age of 16, coming on as a substitute for Saint-Étienne in a 3–1 Ligue 1 win against Stade de Reims on 4 January 2025.
 Following a second substitute appearance the subsequent week against PSG, he made his first start for Saint-Étienne against FC Nantes on 19 January 2025.

 International career

-N'Guessan was born in France to an Ivorian father and French mother.
+N'Guessan was born in France to an Ivorian mother and French father.
 He is a France youth international, having represented his country up to the under-17 level.